Google, I’m feeling curious: tell me something instructive

 Google has implemented a new function on its search engine; just type I’m feeling curious to discover anecdotes and curiosities of the world.

 Remember the I’m Feeling Lucky feature on Google?
-We asked the search engine something; checked the I feel lucky option.
+We asked the search engine something; checked the I feel lucky or i m feeling curious option.
 Then Big G gave us a random answer that should have satisfied our desires for knowledge.
 The writer has never particularly loved that function.
 He often stumbled, in fact, into unsatisfactory results and not worthy of our attention.

-Well, after the renewed look; Google has implemented a new function that the one of I feel lucky remembers: I feel curious .
+Well, after the renewed look; Google has implemented a new function that the one I feel lucky remembers: I feel curious or i m feeling curious.
 Just type in the search engine box: “ I’m feeling curious”.
 To discover an anecdote, an answer to a question, a curiosity that will increase our level of education.
-It is no coincidence that we wrote “I’m feeling curious”; because for the moment the function is only active on the US version of Google .
-The function is also valid if you type Fun Facts : if you are an anecdote hunter.
+It is no coincidence that we wrote “I’m feeling curious”; because for the moment, the function is only active on the US version of Google.
+The function is also valid if you type Fun Facts or i m feeling curious: if you are an anecdote hunter.

 you could start to use it compulsively. so much so that someone pointed out that Google; in truth, wants us to stop working.
 The function promises to be very interesting; waiting for it to be valid also in our country: by typing that simple string of letters.
 For example; you will be able to know why our stomach rumbles when we are hungry; who invented modern cigarettes.
 The reason why margarine is healthier than butter and many other anecdotes that will tease and increase our curiosity.

 Google has also thought of combining randomness with a way to inform cybernetics.
 A sort of fun game that however provides useful historical, scientific, etc. information.
-Just type words such as ‘I’m feeling curious’, ‘curiosity’ or ‘curious fact’ in the search bar and some random news item will appear as a result of the search.
+Just type words such as ‘I’m feeling curious’, ‘curiosity’, or ‘curious fact’ i m feeling curious in the search bar and some random news item will appear as a result of the search.

-If then the news appeared does not satisfy us or yes but we want to look for others, there is no need to type again ‘I feel curious’.
-But, under the text of our search result, there is also a blue button that says ‘Ask another question’.
-And here is another curiosity we are promptly satisfy.
+If then the news appeared does not satisfy us or yes but we want to look for others, there is no need to type again ‘I feel curious’ or I m feeling curious.
+But, under the text of our search result, there is also a blue button that says ‘Ask another question.
+And here is another curiosity we are promptly satisfied.